Unitech/pm2/README.md

 $ npm install pm2 -g
 ```

-*npm is a builtin CLI when you install Node.js - [Installing Node.js with NVM](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-an-ubuntu-14-04-server#how-to-install-using-nvm)*
+*npm is a builtin CLI when you install Node.js - [Installing Node.js or io.js with NVM](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-an-ubuntu-14-04-server#how-to-install-using-nvm)*

-Node.js 0.11.14 is recommended for cluster mode and reload feature.
+Node.js 0.11.15 or io.js is recommended for cluster mode and reload feature, but still remember that cluster mode is in beta.

 ## Start an application